devopsengineerDan/Daniel_project/README.md

 8-Must dereference a pointer one layer at a time.
 This forces you to create structures that properly track your pointers to ensure they are not used incorrectly.
 9-Limit the C preprocessor.
 (This more advanced and required an advanced user) 10-No use of function pointers.
 Lead to problem of obfuscating your code control flow graph of your program making it difficult to statically analyse your code and also fully test your code.
-11-Compile your code with all warnings enabled and compile in pedantic mode (e.g) gcc -Wall -Werror -Wpedantic , this ensures all errors in your code willl be raised  by the compiler.
+11-Compile your code with all warnings enabled and compile in pedantic mode (e.g) $gcc <main_cfile>.c -Wall -Werror -Wpedantic OR $gcc <main_moderncfile>.c -std=C2x -Wall -Wextra -pedantic ./a.out  .This ensures all errors in your code willl be raised  by the compiler.
 12-Analyse code with multiple static code analysers with different rule sets.
 13-Test your code with unit tests.